Marcel Tsang, Professor of Agriculture (Retired)

-Professor Tsang and collaborative UH research team received the Governor’s Award in 2010 as State Team of the Year for developing hot water systems for disinfesting exports.
+Professor Tsang helped save Hawai‘i export market with innovative, non-chemical pest and pathogen treatments.
+He was part of a research team that received the 2010 Governor’s Award as State Team of the Year for developing hot water systems for disinfesting exports.

 For the last twenty years, Tsang has concentrated his research on heat treatments using hot water or heated air to disinfest agricultural commodities and potting media of insect pests and other pathogens.
 A large part of the research was devoted to nursery products.